Sporting "Tricked Out" Eyes this Halloween? Have a Safe – Not Scary – Time with Decorative Contact Lenses

 - The Internet (unless the site requires a prescription)

 What Happens If...
 If there is pain or discomfort that remains for a few hours after wearing and removing the decorative contact lenses, consult an eye doctor.
 When waiting for the eye doctor, consider wearing a pair of eye glasses with Transitions® lenses, or sunglasses to help reduce the discomfort.

 Remember to keep these tips in mind when looking for decorative contact lenses.
-These tips should ensure that the decorative contact lens wearer has a Halloween night that is filled with delightful treats.
+They'll help ensure that the decorative contact lens wearer has a Halloween night that is filled with delightful treats!